n8-c-reason/com1001-2024/technical-FAQ.md

 Here is my experience (and remedies) for certain browsers:

+* **Brave** – doesn't work.
+Remedy: Go to your browser settings, and select "Privacy & Security".
+Then go to "Cookies and other site data".
+Under "Sites that can always use cookies", add "codio.com" and "codio.io" separately.
+Ensure the "Including third-party cookies on this site" checkbox is selected.
+* **Chrome** – works fine.
 * **Firefox** – doesn't work.
 Remedy: Go to your browser settings, and select "Privacy & Security".
 Under "Enhanced Tracking Protection" click the "Manage Exceptions" button.
 Add "codio.com" and "codio.io".
 Click "Save Changes".
 Now restart your browser and log back into Codio.
 * **Safari** – works fine.